ChilloutCharles/BrainFlowsIntoVRChat/README.md

 - I've set up everything and made a new avatar, but its still not reacting
   - Reason: VRChat stores cached OSC parameters for your avatar that aren't updated when the avatar is updated with new parameters
   - Solution: Go to `C:\Users\<YOUR USERNAME HERE>\AppData\LocalLow\VRChat\VRChat\OSC` and delete all folders under it, then reload avatar

+- If Python doesn't seem to be recognized, this may be an issue with paths
+  - for steps 5 and 8, replace `python` with `py`

 ## License
 [MIT](http://opensource.org/licenses/MIT).